kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 text-only-600-dpi-ppm.png text-only-600-dpi-ppm-IM.jpg
 ```

-The value `-r 600` signifies a resolution of 600 pixels per inch (PPI).
-The default value is 150 PPI.
+The value `-r 600` signifies a resolution of 600 pixels per inch (ppi).
+The default value is 150 ppi.
 The value of 600 is suitable for printing on laser printers to give output that will visually rival the original PDF in quality.
 Note that while raster images have inherent resolutions, PDF images have none: they scale without loss of quality.

 The `-singlefile` option is used because we are simply converting a single "page" of PDF rather than a numbered page sequence.
 In all cases, the destination filename is the "root" of the converted file sequence, which in this case is the filename without any extension.